Houlak/hklogger/README.md

 ## Contribution
 `HKLogger` is an open source project.
 We want to create the best logging tool for iOS developers.
 Any feedback is welcome.

-If you gound a bug or want to request a new feature, we highly encourage to do so by submitting an issue 👩‍💻👨‍💻
+If you found a bug or want to request a new feature, we highly encourage you to do so by submitting an issue 👩‍💻👨‍💻